ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus.md

 ###  Course Structure

-This course is being taught 100% online and self-paced.
+This course is being taught 100% online, and each module is self-paced.
 There may be some bumps in the road.
-Students will work at their own pace through several modules, with suggested due dates for completion of each module given.
+Students will work at their own pace through a set of modules, with approximately one module being due each week.
 Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
 Each module will include a coding project or assignment, which will be graded automatically through Codio.
 Assignments may also include written portions which will be submitted and graded manually via Canvas.

 ### Course Description